avo-hq/docs/src/0.5.x/upgrade.md

 # 0.5.x notation
 class ToggleInactive < Avo::BaseAction
   ...

-  fields do |field|
+  field :notify_user, as: :boolean, default: true field :message, as: :text, default: 'Your account has been marked as inactive.'
-    field.boolean :notify_user, default: true
+  ...
-    field.text :message, default: 'Your account has been marked as inactive.' end end
+end
 ```